taw/magic-search-engine/data/boosters/ReadMe.md

 `> ruby ./booster_indexer/bin/booster_indexer`

-*If you are modifying a set code* you will need to execute
+*If you are modifying a set code* you will need to execute the following to load the new set sheet information into the main index:

 `> ruby ./indexer/bin/indexer`

-to load the new booster into the main index.
 Once you have properly indexed the booster information, you can access it in multiple ways:

 - Use `> ruby ./bin/human_export_sealed_data {temp folder}` to build all current boosters into the location specified by `{temp folder}`.
 Typically the folder `tmp/sealed` is used but ultimately that is up to you.
 - To view the booster visually in the Rails frontend, use the instructions in the top level ReadMe to build and load the frontend.
 Then you can navigate to `http://localhost:3000/pack/{pack-code}` to view the results in HTML.